lnferris/ocean_data_tools/README.md

 **Copyright (c) 2019 lnferris**

-Version 1.0 is a toolbox for interacting with freely-available ocean data.
+ocean_data_tools Version 1.0 is a toolbox for interacting with freely-available ocean data.
 The old version of ocean_data_tools is located in ocean_data_tools/archive/.

 The ethos of ocean_data_tools is to create data objects (e.g. hycom, wod, woa, cruise, argo) and call functions on these objects.
 General functions are compatible with any of these objects.

 Email Laur Ferris (lnferris@vims.edu) if you find a bug and we’ll get it fixed.
 Version 1.0 was completely rewritten from Version 0.5, so this is definitely anticipated.

-See demos/demos.m for examples.
+See **demos/demos.m** for examples.

 ## DEPENDENCIES